ACMA – Australian Communications and Media Authority

 Suppliers of devices (other than low risk devices) covered by the EMC regulatory arrangements must affix a compliance label to the device before it can be supplied to the market.
 Labelling of low risk devices is optional.
 A supplier will not be required to include supplier identification on devices labelled with the RCM.

 The compliance label comprises two parts – a compliance mark and information to identify the supplier of the device.
 The compliance label indicates that the device complies with an applicable standard and provides a traceable link between a device and the supplier responsible for placing it on the Australian market.
-(See also EMC labeling requirements).
+(See also EMC labelling requirements for Australia).

 Step 3 – Record keeping